escobot/breathe/README.md

-The Breathe Life insurance company would like to build a new system that will enable it to underwrite term life insurance policies for potential customers in realtime.
+The insurance company would like to build a new system that will enable it to underwrite term life insurance policies for potential customers in realtime.

 You have been hired to build this system.